jlenoble/polyton/README.md

 ## Static Polyton API

 * `get(...args)`: Given the arguments that were used to create it, returns the corresponding Polyton (not to be confused with `prototype.get` method that returns individual Singletons).
+Don't use in your preprocessing methods as you would enter an infinite loop.
+* `safeGet(...args)`: Less intuitive and powerful than the above `get`, but safe to use in preprocessing methods as `args` is never preprocessed.
+The drawback is that you can't use shortcuts any more to build `args`.
+You have actually to know the exact internal indexation scheme for your singletons and pass the right indices to the function.

 ## License